 After your period is over, you can begin to track your basal body temperature daily.
 The temperature rises when ovulation starts and peaks on the day it ends.
 A period of high fertility is when a woman’s body temperature drops between 12 and 24 hours before her egg is released.

-If you’re trying to avoid pregnancy, it is best to not have any intercourse during this period.
+If you’re trying to avoid pregnancy, it is best not to have any intercourse during this period.
 The period is from the temperature dropping to 48 to 72 hours after it returns back to normal.

 4. Monitoring Cervical Discharge